HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 bash scripts/setup_linux_environment.sh
 ```

-After the Linux package installation, you will need to setup Julia and compile required packages.
-Do this by running the following script (staying at the top level of the repo):
+You will need to setup Julia and compile required packages.
+On all platofrms, you should be able to do this by running the following script (staying at the top level of the repo):

 ```bash
 bash scripts/setup_julia_environment.sh